About Foundation Design

 Design school encouraged me to develop a creative process and thinking through experimentation of ideas and techniques.
 During the 1st semester of this design course, I also attended the Axis Awards Advertising School.
 At the completion of the AAA course, I received a highly commended award and then completed three months of work experience in advertising before refocusing on my design degree.
 In the final year of my degree, I secured an internship at Seven Visual Communication.
 The studio experience that I gained while working with the Seven team informed my work at school and I consequently passed my degree with honours.

 I then worked full time for Seven until I left at the end of 2003, after which I pursued work as a freelance designer and worked on a variety of different projects.
 A sabbatical for a year took me overseas throughout South East Asia and India, where I filled numerous flash drives with images of these beautiful countries, as well as filling my soul with amazing experiences.
 I returned to freelance design work in New Zealand as well as a brief stint working as a coordinator in the film industry for a couple of years.

 Reciprocity is the word that springs to mind when I think about my role as a lecturer and educator.
-I’m very excited and grateful to be a part-time lecturer at both Unitec Institute of Technology, and at Whitecliffe College of Art and Design.
+I’m very excited and grateful to be a lecturer at AUT, Unitec Institute of Technology, and Whitecliffe College of Art and Design.

 As a freelance designer, I have always been interested in ways that I can achieve a greater involvement with the local design community, and so to teach is a fantastic opportunity to be involved, and to give back to the design community.

-I love working with the students.
-They challenge me and I endeavour to give them advice and skills that are industry relevant, and that will help to secure lasting employment in the design industry.
+I love working with students.
+They challenge me and I endeavour to give them advice and skills that are industry-relevant, and that will help to secure lasting employment in the design industry.

 Unitec Institute of Technology: